carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 >phyloseq object for now.
 {: .callout}

+### Plot diversity estimates at desired taxonomic resolution

-Then, we will prune all of the non-bacterial organisms in our metagenome.
+We want to know how is bacterial diversity yhen, we will prune all of the non-bacterial organisms in our metagenome.
 To do this we will make a subset of all bacterial groups and save them
 ~~~
 Bacteria <- subset_taxa(metagenome_JC1A, superkingdom == "Bacteria")
 ~~~
 {: .language-r}

-We will then filter out the taxonomic groups that have less than 10 reads assigned to them.
+We will also filter out the taxonomic groups that have less than 10 reads assigned to them.

 ~~~
 metagenome_JC1A <- prune_taxa(taxa_sums(metagenome_JC1A)>10,metagenome_JC1A)